 The opportunity for this partnership arose when the Ministry of Forests and Range announced that through the new Community Forest program, the timber harvest volume around Whistler was available for a new tenure.
 Whistler and the two neighbouring First Nations negotiated a partnership based on the common belief that the people of the region, not a private timber harvesting company, should manage the forest harvesting according to their values and benefit from the forest.

-The CCF engages an operating contractor to carry out is mandate of responsible, innovative and sustainable forestry practices including harvesting activities that are compliant with the CCF’s Ecosystem Based Management (EBM).
+The CCF First Nations’ partners forestry companies carry out the mandate of responsible, innovative and sustainable forestry practices including harvesting activities that are compliant with the CCF’s Ecosystem Based Management (EBM).
 EBM recognizes the full array of interaction within an ecosystem, including human activities, as opposed to looking at specific issues in isolation.

 The CCF is committed to working with the local residents to discuss issues and find solutions.